pfarnach/wood-quiz/README.md

 5.)
 Lint the code with `yarn run lint:watch`.

 ### TODO
-- Add more types of wood and randomize them on load
+- Add more types of wood